GauSim/nestjs-typeorm/blog/text.md

 ## Configuration management

 Now it’s time to hookup things.
 The way we can tell TypeORM in NestJS to which database server to connect to, is by using the TypeOrmModule.
-It has a “forRoot” method we can pass the config to.
+It has a `forRoot` method we can pass the config to.

 But here is the challenge.
 We know that the config will be different on local development and on the production environment.
 So, this process somehow has to be generic so it can provide different configs for these cases.

-To make this work nicely we can write the following Config service.
+To make this work nicely we can write the following config service.
 The idea of this config class is to run before our API Server main.ts starts.
-It will then have the configuration preloaded from environment variables being able to provide the values then at runtime in a read only manner.
+It can read the configuration from environment variables being able to provide the values then at runtime in a read only manner.

 To make this flexible for dev and prod we will use the [dotenv module](https://www.npmjs.com/package/dotenv).
 You can add it like this:
 ```bash
 npm install --save dotenv
 ```

-With this module we can have a “.env” file in our project on local development to prepare the config values and on production we can just read the values from the environment variables on our production server.
+With this module we can have a “.env” file in our project root on local development to prepare the config values and on production we can just read the values from the environment variables on our production server.
 This is a pretty flexible approach and also allows you to share the config with other dev’s in your team easy with one file.
-(I would highly recommend to git ignore this file though, as you might end up putting actual secrets in this file and you for sure don’t want to leak these out of your project, or commit them by accident)
+Note: I would highly recommend to git ignore this file though, as you might end up putting actual secrets in this file and you for sure don’t want to leak these out of your project, or commit them by accident

 This is how your .env file could look like: